-The acquirer should take into consideration that the Labour Code implemented the Acquired Rights Directive, which regulates employees' acquired rights in the event of a transfer of a business or undertaking.
-As a general rule, a transferee will take over the contracts of employment on the transfer of a business and assume the position of the transferor, unless the employee was transferred elsewhere (eg, to a different location or department) before the transfer of the business occurred.
-This regime is mandatory and operates automatically without the need for consent of any of the parties and all employment conditions and acquired rights of the employees must be maintained by the acquirer.
+The acquirer should take into consideration that the Labour Code implements the Acquired Rights Directive, which regulates employees' acquired rights in the event of a transfer of a business or undertaking.
+As a rule, a transferee will take over the contracts of employment on the transfer of a business and assume the position of the transferor, unless the employee was transferred elsewhere (eg, to a different location or department) before the transfer took place.
+This regime is mandatory and operates automatically without the need for the consent of any of the parties and all employment conditions and the acquirer must maintain the acquired rights of the employees.

 Before the transfer takes place, the transferor and transferee comply with information and consultation obligations towards the employees, or their representatives, regardless of the number of employees involved, namely information on the date and reasons of the transfer; terms of the contract between transferor and transferee; legal, economic and social consequences of the transfer; and any specific employment measures to be implemented as a result of the transfer.
-The transfer may only occur seven business days after these obligations are complied with.
+The transfer may only take place seven working days after these obligations have been fulfilled.
 In some situations, there will also be an obligation to provide the same information to the labour authorities.

-Recent changes to this legal regime have established the right of employees to oppose the transfer of their employment relations and to terminate their employment with cause after the transfer provided that the legally established grounds to do so are applicable.
+Recent changes to this legal regime have established the right of employees to oppose the transfer of their employment relations and to terminate their employment with cause after the transfer, provided that the legally established grounds to do so are applicable.